remix-run/react-router/docs/route/loader.md

 Note that the APIs here are not React Router specific, but rather standard web objects: [Request][request], [URL][url], [URLSearchParams][urlsearchparams].

+## `loader.hydrate`

+If you are [Server-Side Rendering][ssr] and leveraging the `fututre.v7_partialHydration` flag for [Partial Hydration][partialhydration], then you may wish to opt-into running a route `loader` on initial hydration _even though it has hydration data_ (for example, to let a user prime a cache with the hydration data).
+To force a `loader` to run on hydration in a partial hydration scenario, you can set a `hydrate` property on the `loader` function:

 ## Returning Responses

 While you can return anything you want from a loader and get access to it from [`useLoaderData`][useloaderdata], you can also return a web [Response][response].